HussainAther/philosophy/causality/contextualemergence.md

 for the proper definition of stable mental states.
 The mathematical techniques come from ergodic theory and symbolic dynamics.

-The emergence of metnal states from electroencephalogram (EEG) dynamics shows that data from subjects with EEG data from sporadic epileptic seizures can correlate with mental states of the seizures themselves.
+The emergence of mental states from electroencephalogram (EEG) dynamics shows that data from subjects with EEG data from sporadic epileptic seizures can correlate with mental states of the seizures themselves.
 Using a 20-channel EEG recording, we get a 20-dimension state space that we reduce to a lower number through principal component restrictions.
 We find a homogeneous grid